dcrapis/oceandao-wiki/Voting.md

 - At proposal deadline (the first Tuesday of every month at 23:59 pm GMT), Proposals that meet the “Project Criteria” will be migrated to the OceanDAO Voting Page.

-- Votes are counted using [Quadratic Voting](https://en.wikipedia.org/wiki/Quadratic_voting) (QV): for each proposal that you vote on, your voting weight is the square root of the OCEAN you voted with.
-(See example in FAQ 1 below.)
+- Votes are counted using Quadratic Voting (QV): for each proposal that you vote on, your voting weight is the square root of the OCEAN you voted with.
+(See FAQ 1 below for more details.)

 - Vote with your OCEAN Tokens in your wallet or staked on Ocean Market.
 	- In order for your vote to count, you must have the OCEAN already in the non-custodial wallet you plan on voting with before the vote opens (the first Thursday of every month at 23:59 pm GMT) or staked on the Ocean Marketplace.
 This is so your existing OCEAN balance can be counted.
 Voting from exchanges is not supported.